snd/hinoki/README.md

 hinoki manages complexity in large nodejs applications.

-describe dependency graphs.
-query them.
-resolve automatically.

-hinoki leads to shorter and simpler code in a variety of cases:

-dependency injection

-hinoki can make complex async flows more managable.
+it was designed with great care to

 hinoki is inspired by [prismatic's graph](https://github.com/Prismatic/plumbing#graph-the-functional-swiss-army-knife) and [angular's dependency injection](http://docs.angularjs.org/guide/di).

-crafted with great care.

-it can be used to describe complex closure ... and then resolve them repeatedly with different values

-### how do i get started?
+### get started

 ##### install